openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/install.rst

 #.
 All the nodes of your future environment are :guilabel:`DISCOVERED` on the
    Fuel Master node.

 #.
-You have a connectivity to correctly configured vCenter with VDSes and
+You have connectivity to correctly configured vCenter with VDSes and
    clusters created.

 **To install the VMware DVS plugin:**